What do the Pastoral Team do?

 - Listening to children and discussing anything that is worrying them

 - Helping to raise a child’s confidence and self esteem

 - Developing emotional literacy

 - Developing coping strategies and emotions management

 - Encouraging children to do their best in school and setting targets

 - Increasing motivation

 - Developing social skills and helping to manage friendship issues.

 Another important part of the pastoral team’s role is to provide support and information for the parents and carers at the school.
 We have information on a range of issues, agencies and support services and we can give advice and support in accessing these different services as well as referring to other agencies that can offer more specialist support if needed.

-We are not class based, so we are available to discuss any concerns you may have at times when a teacher may not be able.
+We are not class based, so we are available to discuss any concerns you may have at times when a teacher may not be available.